 (a) At all times during this Agreement, ENA shall:

-(i) Provide, operate and maintain theNew Compressor Motor and the Interconnection Facilities;
+(i) Provide, operate and maintain the Compressor Motor and the Interconnection Facilities;

-(ii) Maintain a firm reliable supply of electrical energy of at least 8 MW to power theNew Compressor Motor;
+(ii) Maintain a firm reliable supply of electrical energy of at least 8 MW to power the Compressor Motor;

 (iii) Comply with all laws, ordinance, rules and regulations applicable to the Compression Services provided under this Agreement and the Compressor Station, including, without limitation, the procurement and maintenance of all necessary governmental permits, licenses and inspections.

-(iv) Provide Customer reasonable access to inspect and observe theNew Compressor Motor and Interconnection Facilities at reasonable times; and
+(iv) Provide Customer reasonable access to inspect and observe the Compressor Motor and Interconnection Facilities at reasonable times; and

 (v) Use its best efforts to provide Customer prior notice of each Peak Period by notifying Customer's Gas Control.

-(b) Before the start of each Contract Year, ENA and Customer shall mutually agree to an annual maintenance schedule for theNew Compressor Motor setting forth the number of planned outages and their expected duration for such Contract Year.
+(b) Before the start of each Contract Year, ENA and Customer shall mutually agree to an annual maintenance schedule for the Compressor Motor setting forth the number of planned outages and their expected duration for such Contract Year.

 (c) At least 15 days before any change in the two hour period of the Peak Period, ENA shall provide written notice of such change to Customer.